Bryce-Summers/ScribbleJS/README.md

 # ScribbleJS
-A library for doing useful geometric things from collections of scribbles.
+A library for doing useful geometric things from collections of polylines.

 # Official Website Site with live examples.
 https://bryce-summers.github.io/ScribbleJS/